Cross-domain Microscopy Cell Counting by Disentangled Transfer Learning: Methodology

 \subsection{Synthesizing Target-domain Images by a Few Annotated Ones}

 In this paper, we assume that only a few annotated target-domain images are available, which are insufficient to fine-tune a pre-trained model.
 Therefore, we consider synthesizing more target-domain images to help a pre-trained model transfer domain-agnostic knowledge across domains.
-The general workflow of our image synthesis is summarized in Fig.~\ref{fig:3} with four steps: Step-1 (Fig.~\ref{fig:3}(a)): given an annotated image in the target domain, all cell image patches with a resolution of $32 \times 32$ are cropped based on the annotated cell locations, and the remaining image content is regarded as domain-specific knowledge in the target domain; Step-2 (Fig.~\ref{fig:3}(b)): Image inpainting\footnote{https://docs.opencv.org/3.4/df/d3d/tutorial\_py\_inpainting.html} is applied to fill the cut-out cell regions, yielding the domain style image; Step-3 (Fig.~\ref{fig:3}(c)): Based on the cropped cells, a Generative Adversarial Network (GAN)~\cite{goodfellow2014generative} is trained to generate more cell patches.
-The GAN model consists of four fully-connected layers for the generator and discriminator, respectively.
-Step-4 (Fig.~\ref{fig:3}(d)): augmentations (e.g., rotation, flip, scaling) are applied to the domain style image and generated cell patches to increase the data.
-Then, we generate cell density maps using random numbers of cells at random locations.
-According to the locations in the cell density map, cell patches are stitched into the domain style image.
+The general workflow of our image synthesis is summarized in Figure~\ref{fig:3} with four modules: \begin{itemize} \item Module-(a) (Figure~\ref{fig:3}(a)): given an annotated image in the target domain, all cell patches with a resolution of $32 \times 32$ are cropped based on the annotated cell locations, and the remaining image content is regarded as domain-specific knowledge in the target domain; \item Module-(b) (Figure~\ref{fig:3}(b)): an image inpainting algorithm~\citet{BertalmioBS01,Telea04} is applied to fill the cut-out cell regions, yielding the domain style image; \item Module-(c) (Figure~\ref{fig:3}(c)): based on the cropped cells, a Generative Adversarial Network (GAN)~\citet{goodfellow2014generative} is trained to generate more cell patches.
+The GAN model consists of four fully-connected layers for the generator and discriminator, respectively; \item Module-(d) (Figure~\ref{fig:3}(d)): multiple augmentations (e.g., rotation, flip, and scaling) are applied to the domain style image and generated cell patches to increase the data diversity.
+Then, associated cell density maps are generated using random numbers of cells at random locations.
+According to the locations in the cell density map, cell patches are stitched into the domain style image. \end{itemize}

 The generated target-domain images, along with the ground truth of domain style images and their density maps, will be used to transfer a pre-trained model to the new target domain.
-Fig.~\ref{fig:3}(e)-(f) shows some samples of real and synthesized images and cell patches in two target domains, demonstrating the good quality of our image synthesis.
+Figure~\ref{fig:3}(e)-(f) shows some samples of real and synthesized images and cell patches in two target domains, demonstrating the good quality of our image synthesis and variety of cell samples in target domains.
+More examples of synthesized target-domain images can be found in Figure~\ref{fig:6}.